Z-Yuchen/5010-Portfolio-Construction/README.md

 expected returns, risks, and correlations.

 ● Developed a rebalancing strategy to maintain the desired asset allocation and minimize the impact of market fluctuations.
-The portfolio was rebalanced every 15 days to ensure that the asset weights remained within the desired ranges./n ● Achieved an expected return of 13.5% for the optimized portfolio.
+The portfolio was rebalanced every 15 days to ensure that the asset weights remained within the desired ranges.

+● Achieved an expected return of 13.5% for the optimized portfolio.
 The sharpe ratio is 1.5 and the maximum drawdown is 15%.